-People with CKD may have to avoid many greens, but arugula can be a great replacement.
+People with CKD may have to avoid many greens, but arugula can be a good replacement.
 Arugula is generally lower in potassium than other greens, but it still contains fiber and other beneficial nutrients.

 The fruits below can be a healthful sweet snack for people with CKD:

 Olive oil may be the best cooking oil because of the type of fat that it contains.
-Olive oil is high in oleic acid, which is a polyunsaturated fatty acid that may help reduce inflammation in the body.
+Olive oil is high in oleic acid, which is a monounsaturated fatty acid that may help reduce inflammation in the body.

 Eggs are a simple protein, but the yolks are very high in phosphorous.
 People with CKD can make omelets or scrambled eggs using just the egg whites.

 Foods for people with CKD to avoid or limit